This article discusses Utah bicycle laws.

 - Give an audible warning before passing a pedestrian

-A rider of a bicycle must not operate it in a way so as to perhaps collide with pedestrian, or another person on a bicycle.
+A rider of a bicycle must not operate it in a way so as to perhaps collide with a pedestrian or another person on a bicycle.

 A rider of a bicycle must not operate at a speeder greater than is safe and reasonable in current conditions.